 On June 1, 2018, groups petitioned the federal government to list the DSL as a threatened or endangered species and to designate critical habitat concurrent with the listing.
 FWS is currently reviewing the petition to make a 90-day finding.

-On February 15, 2019, the Comptroller’s office submitted the final CCAA to FWS.
-The application for the Enhancement of Survival Permit was submitted on August 3, 2018.
-FWS will review the new plan through the National Environmental Policy Act (NEPA) process.
-The Comptroller’s office expects the CCAA to receive final approval by spring 2019.
+On February 15, 2018, the Comptroller's office submitted the first draft CCAA to FWS.
+The application for the Enhancement of Survival Permit and second draft CCAA were submitted on August 3, 2018.
+Currently, FWS is reviewing the CCAA through the National Environmental Policy Act (NEPA) process.